-There are ten species currently under consideration in this amendment.
-The distribution by mode of these species in the South Atlantic is presented in Table 3-34.
+The distribution by mode in the South Atlantic of ten key snapper grouper species is presented in Table 3-34.
 Five species (black sea bass, gag, red grouper, vermilion snapper, red snapper) show relatively large harvests over the 2003-2007 period.
 Black sea bass accounted for the largest harvest at an average of 0.84 MP, followed somewhat closely by vermilion snapper at an average of 0.601 MP and gag at an average of 0.597 MP.
-Except for golden tilefish, snowy grouper, speckled hind, and vermilion snapper, the shore and private mode of fishing dominated the harvest of the ten species.
+Except for golden tilefish, snowy grouper, speckled hind, and vermilion snapper, the shore and private modes dominated the harvest of the ten species.
 Charterboats dominated in the harvest of golden tilefish and snowy grouper while headboats dominated in the harvest of speckled hind and vermilion snapper.
-Florida registers harvests of all ten species, Georgia does not show harvests of golden tilefish and snowy grouper, South Carolina does not show harvests of golden tilefish and black grouper, and North Carolina does not register any harvest of black grouper (Table 3-35).
+Florida recorded harvests of all ten species, Georgia did not register harvests of golden tilefish and snowy grouper, South Carolina did not register harvests of golden tilefish and black grouper, and North Carolina did not register any harvest of black grouper (Table 3-35).